Not Your Usual Asthma Symptoms

 On the flip side, asthmatics sometimes can have trouble sleeping.
 Nocturnal asthma symptoms can play up and wake you up or prevent you from getting those hours of shut-eye you need to function on a daily basis.

 Feeling anxious can come from lack of oxygen as well as not being able to focus and concentrate.
 Not being able to breathe makes us feel anxious as well so it is a vicious cycle.

 Some people experience an itchy chin and throat before an asthma flare-up.
 This is generally associated with allergic asthma but not always.

 Do you experience any unusual asthma symptoms?
-Like I have said before, asthma is not a one size fits all disease and we all experience different signs & symptoms, even unusual ones.
+Like I have said before, asthma is not a one-size-fits-all disease and we all experience different signs and symptoms, even unusual ones.

 Do you get muscle cramps caused by your asthma medicine?